 All explosive devices shall be stored in temperature and humidity controlled secure storage areas except when required for controlled spacecraft activities.

-Records of all environmental conditions in locations where explosive components or systems are stored or handled shall be maintained and be available for review.
+Records of all environmental conditions in locations where explosive components or subsystems are stored or handled shall be maintained and be available for review.

 E.g. environmental conditions such as thermal, humidity.